sawyerwatts/Checklists/common.md

 frequently than DB providers and data stores).
 - Can anything be made more generic to help lessen the coupling?

+## Complexity

+- Keep it simple, Sawyer!
+- Ensure all complexity is justifiable and necessary
+- An imperfect reframing of simplicity and complexity would be to determine how obvious or obtuse the code is
+    - But also a good abstraction will make obtuseness "disappear"

 ## Scalability and SLAs

 - How many requests per second?